Serrastretta

 Serrastretta is a town and comune in the province of Catanzaro in the Calabria region of southern Italy.

 The town is bordered by Amato, Decollatura, Feroleto Antico, Lamezia Terme, Miglierina, Pianopoli, Platania and San Pietro Apostolo.

 History

-Serrastretta was founded by Jewish refugees fleeing the Inquisition and was historically home to a notable Jewish community.
+Serrastretta was founded by Jewish refugees fleeing the Spanish Inquisition and was historically home to a notable Sephardic Jewish community.
+Even following the expulsion of the Jews from the kingdom of Naples, Serrastretta remained as a large Jewish city, with many Jewish families known to visit the city to engage in Torah study.

 Several families of Ukrainian Jewish refugees were invited into the town in 2022, in hope to help restore the remaining Jewish presence in Serrastretta.

 The Ner Tamid del Sud shul is the only operating synagogue in Calabria.
+It was also the first Synagogue in all of Italy to have a female Rabbi, Rabbi Barbara Aiello, as well as the first Synagogue in the country to be affiliated with a Jewish denomination other than Orthodoxy.